 - Does everyone find money hard to come by?

 - Can you think of any exceptions?
 (For example being given a gift, or finding money on the street)

-If there are exceptions, then it’s likely that what you’re dealing with is a belief instead of a fact.
-Since it is a belief instead of a fact, you can change your thoughts.
+If there are exceptions, then what you’re dealing with is a belief, not a fact.
+Since it’s a belief instead of a fact, you change it.
 Remember that you create a belief by telling yourself something over and over again (or being told something over and over again).

 Do you want to keep the belief?